Skip to main content

 Dear Visa Section,

-I hope you're doing well.
-I’m reaching out to ask for an update on my non-immigrant visa application submitted on [submission date].
+Hope you're doing well.
+I’m following up on my non-immigrant visa application submitted on [submission date].
 Could you let me know if any extra documents are needed or if a decision has been made?

-I’m happy to provide anything else you require using the contact details above.
-Just say the word.
+I’m ready to provide anything else you need using the contact details above.
+Just shout.

 Best regards,